blue-yonder/tsfresh/docs/text/quick_start.rst

     from tsfresh import extract_features
     extracted_features = extract_features(timeseries, column_id="id", column_sort="time")

-You end up with a dataframe `extracted_features` with all more than 1200 different extracted features.
+You end up with a DataFrame `extracted_features` with all more than 1200 different extracted features.
 We will now remove all ``NaN`` values and select only the relevant features next

 .. code-block:: python